 Packing your things and moving to college is difficult enough, add in a long distance move, and things get a little more complicated.
 If you're moving to another state, across the country or to another country, then these tips on how to pack and move are just for you.

-If you're moving far away and won't be back home for a while, it's a good idea to sort through your closet and drawers, dividing your things into three piles: 1) keep, 2) giveaway and, 3) throw away.
+If you're moving far away for college and won't be back home for a while, it's a good idea to sort through your closet and drawers, dividing your things into three piles: 1) keep, 2) giveaway and, 3) throw away.
 If you're having a hard time deciding what's a "keeper" and what's not, ask yourself when the last time you wore it or used it.

 The things you can't give away, donate to charity.
 There are lots of charities around that will take gently-used items.
 Just make sure that your things aren't ripped or broken or chipped.
 Stuff that's in poor condition should be added to your "toss" pile.
+Remember to not be too hasty in throwing things away.
+You may want to set aside childhood keepsakes you may want later, just in case.

 Plan for 3 to 6 Months

-Plan on Buying Things There
+Buy Things There

 Textbooks should also be purchased at your new school.
 Try not to take books with you.
 You'll have access to libraries, bookstores, and textbook shops where you're going.

-Set Aside Stuff to Ship
+Stuff to Ship